amunategui/amunategui.github.io/_posts/2014-10-01-fscaret-Walkthrough.md

 ---
 layout: post
-title: Ensemble Feature Selection On Steroids: {fscaret} Package
+title: "Ensemble Feature Selection On Steroids: {fscaret} Package"
 category: Machine Learning
 tags: modeling
 year: 2014
 month: 10
 day: 1
 published: true
 summary: Give <B>fscaret</B> an ensemble of models and some data, and it will have the ensemble vote on the importance of each feature to find the strongest ones.
-In this walkthrough, we use <b>R</b> and the classic Titanic data set to predict survivorship
+In this walkthrough, we use <b>R</b> and the classic Titanic data set to predict survivorship.
+image: FSCARET_Walkthrough/titanic.png
 ---
 **Resources**
 <ul>